purescript-isomers/isomers-react-basic-demo/README.md

-# isomers-react-basic-demo
+# purescript-isomers-react-basic-demo
-Trivial demo of isomers + nodejs + react-basic
+Trivial demo of isomers + nodejs + react-basic in action